Pisces-Project/Pisces-Geometry/docs/source/reference/index.rst

 Coordinate Systems
 ++++++++++++++++++

-Coordinate systems form the backbone of Pisces-Geometry and are the most useful class to interact with.
-These guides will familiarize you with how to interact with them and how to write custom ones.
+Coordinate systems define the geometry of space in Pisces-Geometry.
+These documents walk through how coordinate systems are structured, how they support differential operations, and how users can implement custom coordinate systems tailored to their own physical domains.
+Whether you're using built-in systems or designing your own, this is the place to start.

 .. toctree::
     :titlesonly: